project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 }
 ```

-The scrub feature is disabled in the following cases.
+The scrub feature is disabled in these two configurations:

 ``` json
 "extensions": {